kkorolev1/ss_dla/README.md

-# ASR HW 1
+# SS HW 2

-Automatic Speech Recognition task using Conformel model trained on Librispeech.
+Source separation task using SpEx+ model trained on mixes based on Librispeech speakers.
+The task was to separate two speakers with a reference audio of a target speaker.

 ## Installation guide